bertbalcaen/esdi-webdesign-course/04_forms.md

 </form>
  ```

-After submitting the form, the URL in the browser's address will be:
+After submitting the form, the URL in the browser's address bar will be:

 ```
 search.php?search=ESDI